-This research project aspires to identify the components of national and local level PES schemes that have been successful and the factors underpinning success, in order to aid the design of more robust PES systems that can be efficient promoters and catalysts of climate compatible development.
+This research project aspired to identify the components of national and local level PES schemes that have been successful and the factors underpinning success, in order to aid the design of more robust PES systems that can be efficient promoters and catalysts of climate compatible development.
 These systems would be expected to take advantage of the economies of scale top-down national schemes as well as the effectiveness of local bottom-up schemes.

 To this end, the project

-- Assess the ability of bottom-up watershed PES schemes, or ARAs, to cost-effectively pioneer climate compatible development.
+- Assessed the ability of bottom-up watershed PES schemes, or ARAs, to cost-effectively pioneer climate compatible development.

-- Compare the effectiveness of locally-led, bottom-up ARAs with national led government PES programmes.
+- Compared the effectiveness of locally-led, bottom-up ARAs with national led government PES programmes.

-- Evaluate the effectiveness of social marketing campaigns.
+- Evaluated the effectiveness of social marketing campaigns.

-- Develop a guide for how to scale-up and institutionalize locally led ARAs so that such schemes can operate with economies of scale.
+- Developed a guide for how to scale-up and institutionalize locally led ARAs so that such schemes can operate with economies of scale.

-The project proposes a unique approach to combining adaptation, mitigation and development objectives into one index, which could then be used to evaluate and compare future CCD projects as well as monitor their progress over time.
+The project proposed a unique approach to combining adaptation, mitigation and development objectives into one index, which could then be used to evaluate and compare future CCD projects as well as monitor their progress over time.
 One of the envisaged outputs of the project is the production of a methodological guide on how to scale-up and institutionalize locally-led ARAs, to be presented to at least 30 local and national government officials in four countries, and to be translated in English, Spanish, Chinese and Indonesian.
 As such, the project is also expected to have a strong impact at the international level.

 The project targets policy-makers at the national level, as well as NGOs and communities in the targeted countries (Bolivia, Colombia, Ecuador, Mexico, Costa Rica and Peru), to learn how ARA-type programmes can pioneer climate compatible development and how to eventually translate this knowledge into national laws.

-The project team has also published the following articles so far:
+The project team has also published the following articles and briefs so far: